B-1 Predoctoral Training in a Hospital Setting (1973, revised 1992, 2016)

 The American Student Dental Association supports clinical training within a hospital setting of an adequate duration or minimum percentage of total clinical training.
 Rotations of one week or greater should be encouraged, including training in hospital protocol and techniques of physical diagnosis related to the dental treatment of medically compromised patients.

-The American Student Dental Association supports such involvement in the hospital setting as early as possible in the dental education curriculum.
-Hospital experiences should include, but not be limited to, rotations in allied medical specialties such as anesthesia, pediatrics, geriatrics, pathology, patient diagnosis, otolaryngology, and radiology/oncology.
+The American Student Dental Association supports such involvement in the hospital setting as part of the dental education curriculum.

 B-2 Managed Care (revised 2012)

-The American Student Dental Association encourages all U.S. CODA-accredited dental schools to provide education on managed care.
+The American Student Dental Association encourages all U.S. CODA-accredited dental schools to provide education on managed care dental insurance plans.
 This will help students make informed decisions about contractual agreements and preserve the sanctity of the doctor-patient relationship.

 B-3 Interprofessional Education (1977, revised 2015)